Archdiocesan Shrine of Santa Teresa de Avila: History

+Archdiocesan shrine

+On October 15, 2007, coinciding its fiesta celebration, the parish was declared as an archdiocesan shrine by Cardinal Ricardo Vidal, then Archbishop of Cebu.
+Pilgrims who visited the church on certain days of the month between the declaration date until October 15, 2008, would receive plenary indulgence.

+Architecture

 The church was made from coral stones and contained embellished interiors and five gilded altars.
 Its original design was cruciform with two semicircular transepts and the twin belfries on each side of the façade, with a connecting balustraded portico that is supported by two columns on the main entrance, are its prominent feature.
 Inside, hanging above the crossing is a large round chandelier.
 According to Filipinas Heritage Library, the church used "round arch, rectangular piers with engaged shafts, and an arcade."
 Felipe Redondo, writing in the late 19th century, described its architecture as Doric (classical Graeco-Roman) in style.

 The church's structure was remodeled, and two new wings were added on each side of the main nave.
 Its original stonewalls were preserved, its old arched windows and side entrances still visible to this day.